rpominov/basic-streams/README.md

 ## Project status

-It's experimental but somewhat stable.
+It's experimental but somewhat stable and well tested.
-You can use it if you find it usable, I did't use it myself though.
+You can use it if you find it usable, I did't use it myself though.<br/>
 The minor (middle) number of version is incremented when breaking changes are made.

 ## Installation